illinois-impact/ece408_project/README.md

 You should see the following output:

-    TODO
+    Loading fashion-mnist data... done
+    Loading model... done
+    EvalMetric: {'accuracy': 0.8444}

 Modify `rai_build.yml` to use `/usr/bin/time` to measure the elapsed time of the whole program.

     - /usr/bin/time python m1.1.py

 Next, we will run on the GPU!

-Modify `rai_build.yml` to run `python m1.2.py`

 Compare `m1.2.py` and `m1.1.py`.
 You'll see that it is the same, except for `mx.gpu()` has been substituted for `mx.cpu()`.
 This is how we tell MXNet that we wish to use a GPU instead of a CPU.

+Modify `rai_build.yml` to time `python m1.2.py`

-Again, submit to rai
+Again, submit the job to rai

     rai -p <project-folder>

 Next, we will learn how to use `nvprof` to profile the execution

 Once you've gotten the appropriate accuracy results, generate a profile using nvprof.
 You will be able to use nvprof to evaluate how effective your optimizations are.
 As described above, make sure `rai_build.yml` is configured for a GPU run.